In Muna, the highest point in the state of Yucatán, a park called El Mirador is dedicated to the aluxes, those small mythical beings of Mayan lore.

 To appease the aluxes, an altar is strewn with offerings, such as jewelry, coins and candy.

-Behind the main altar is the access to the Gruta del Alux, a six-meter-high aluminum staircase that leads to a dark grotto.
+Behind the main altar is access to the Gruta del Alux, a six-meter-high aluminum staircase that leads to a dark grotto.
 Flashlights are advised.

 Nearby, an artisan workshop, where wood and stones have been carved for decades, supplies a small tienda.
 Mayan-style drums are for sale, like the traditional tunkules, whose musical use dates from the pre-Columbian era, as well as the zacatán or huehuetl, a large drum made with a hollowed-out trunk.
 Rattles and the popular rain sticks are also fashioned.